5 Kanal: Coverage of events in Ukraine

+On the night of January 1, 2020, the TV channel together with Pryamiy kanal broadcast Petro Poroshenko's address to citizens instead of the president of Ukraine's New Year's address.
+Volodymyr Zelenskyy's address appeared on TV channels after midnight.

+Other events

 In early June 2010, the court upheld the demands of the Inter TV channel group, annulling the National Council's decision a year and a half earlier to allocate 5 Kanal and TVi frequencies for broadcasting.
 Journalists from the TV channels said that the influence on the court decision of the head of the Security Service of Ukraine Valery Khoroshkovsky, who was also the owner of the group "Inter".
 On August 18, 2010, 5 Kanal's website shut down due to a DDOS attack.
 On August 25, 2011, the Ukrainian Independence TV Marathon, hosted by Tetyana Danylenko and Pavlo Kuzheev, set a new world record - 52 hours of continuous broadcasting.
 In October, the telethon was registered in the Guinness World Records.
 In March 2012, 5 Kanal and the RegioNews news agency began broadcasting press conferences in the RegioNews live media hall.

 On February 18, 2014, 5 Kanal was disconnected from the terrestrial, cable networks and satellite broadcasts almost all over Ukraine due to the coverage of the assault by Euromaidan security forces on Independence Square in Kyiv, but the broadcast was later resumed.
 Since the spring of 2014, the channel has been repeatedly reported by unknown individuals saying that the channel was mined (this happened for the thirteenth time on November 15, 2014), which stopped its operation at the time of the search for the explosives.
 Since September 5, 2016, the TV channel broadcasts in 16:9 format.
 In January 2019, there was a re-switching of 5 Kanal and Pryamiy kanal, as a result of which Pryamiy kanal switched to MX-2 multiplex, and 5 Kanal switched to MX-5 multiplex.
 On May 31, 2019, the host of 5 Kanal Vitaliy Haidukevich was elected to the central political council of the European Solidarity party.

 On October 10, 2019, the TV channel launched an HD version on the Astra 4A satellite.

-On the night of January 1, 2020, the TV channel together with Pryamiy kanal broadcast Petro Poroshenko's address to citizens instead of the president of Ukraine's New Year's address.
-Volodymyr Zelenskyy's address appeared on TV channels after midnight.
+Change in ownership in 2021

 In November 2021, Poroshenko sold the channel, along with Pryamiy, shortly after president Zelenskiy signed the anti-oligarch bill into law.
 The channel is now owned by Free Media Holding, which includes "media workers, public figures, opposition deputies from among journalists", according to a statement released on the channel's website.

 Criticism

-On December 1, 2016, the German newspaper Frankfurter Allgemeine Zeitung reported that seven employees of the channel's editorial office said they had been receiving money through the double-entry bookkeeping system for several years in a row.
+On 1 December 2016, the German newspaper Frankfurter Allgemeine Zeitung reported that seven employees of the channel's editorial office revealed they had been involved in tax fraud, having received money through the double-entry bookkeeping system for several years.